acrolinx/secure-tunnel/README.md

 sign-on](https://docs.acrolinx.com/coreplatform/latest/en/advanced/sidebar-configurations/set-up-acrolinx-for-single-sign-on)
 for your Acrolinx Platform.
 You want to connect an integration like AEM or Wordpress to your Platform, but something went wrong.
-You need to troubleshoot the setup and use Acrolinx Secure Tunnel for debugging.
+You need to troubleshoot the setup and use the Acrolinx Secure Tunnel for debugging.

 ![SSO Reverse Proxy Diagram](doc/sidebarArchitectureDiagram14.3.1.png)